rocket-pool/RPIPs/RPIPs/RPIP-53.md

 The specification is an amendment to v9 specified in [candidate RPIP-52](https://github.com/rocket-pool/RPIPs/pull/174) by Patches.
 That proposal is **required** to be accepted prior to / at the same time as this one.

-The formal specifications for rewards calculation, tree generation, and the corresponding rewards fileare included in [the assets folder](../assets/rpip-53/).
+The formal specifications for rewards calculation, tree generation, and the corresponding rewards file are included in [the assets folder](../assets/rpip-53/).
 More specifically:
 - The [rewards calculation spec](../assets/rpip-53/rewards-calculation-spec.md)
 - The [rewards tree spec](../assets/rpip-53/merkle-tree-spec.md)
 - The [SSZ rewards file spec](../assets/rpip-53/rewards-file-spec.md)